citrix/citrix-daas-rest-go/citrixorchestration/docs/IdentityCreateMachineRequestModel.md

 HasResourceLocationId returns a boolean if a field has been set.

+### SetResourceLocationIdNil

+`func (o *IdentityCreateMachineRequestModel) SetResourceLocationIdNil(b bool)`

+ SetResourceLocationIdNil sets the value for ResourceLocationId to be an explicit nil

+### UnsetResourceLocationId
+`func (o *IdentityCreateMachineRequestModel) UnsetResourceLocationId()`

+UnsetResourceLocationId ensures that no value is present for ResourceLocationId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)